Jadeveon Clowney: Seattle Seahawks

-In week 8 against the Atlanta Falcons, Clowney recorded a strip sack on Matt Ryan which was recovered by teammate Ziggy Ansah in the 27–20 win.
+In week 8 against the Falcons, Clowney recorded a strip sack on Matt Ryan which was recovered by teammate Ziggy Ansah in the 27–20 win.

-In week 10 against the San Francisco 49ers on Monday Night Football, Clowney recorded a strip sack on Jimmy Garoppolo which was recovered by teammate Poona Ford and recovered a fumble forced by teammate Jarran Reed on Garoppolo for a 10 yard touchdown in the 27–24 overtime win.
+In week 10 against the San Francisco 49ers on Monday Night Football, Clowney recorded a strip sack on Jimmy Garoppolo which was recovered by teammate Poona Ford and recovered a fumble forced by teammate Jarran Reed on Garoppolo for a 10-yard touchdown in the 27–24 overtime win.

 He was named the NFC Defensive Player of the Week for his performance.

-In the NFC Wild Card Round against the Philadelphia Eagles, Clowney recorded five tackles and sacked Josh McCown once in the 17–9 win.
+In the NFC Wild Card Round against the Eagles, Clowney recorded five tackles and sacked Josh McCown once in the 17–9 win.
 During the first quarter, Clowney made a helmet-to-helmet hit on Eagles' starting quarterback Carson Wentz which knocked him out of the game.
 Afterwards, the NFL announced it would not fine Clowney for the hit.

 On January 17, 2020, Clowney was named one of the 2020 Pro Bowl alternates.
 He was ranked 41st by his fellow players on the NFL Top 100 Players of 2020.